danielredondo/COMCOR_webpage/content/page.md

 As part of the effort to evaluate real-world comparative effectiveness research and cancer survival outcomes, the population-based cancer registries of Granada and Girona identified all incident cases (n=1,061) from colorectal cancer patients.
 Clinical information from patients diagnosed during the year 2011 and follow-up until December 31st, 2016, was collected as part of a High-Resolution European study (HIGHCARE project-Eranet TRANSCAN).
 Patients and tumour characteristics, type of treatment, and comorbidities were drawn from medical records.

+In our first article related to this project [(Clinical Epidemiology, 2020)](http://doi.org/10.2147/CLEP.S229935), we describe the pattern of comorbidity in colorectal cancer patients, and the impact of multimorbidity on time to surgery.
+In the second article [(European Journal of Cancer, 2020)](https://doi.org/10.1016/j.ejca.2020.01.021), we report the most common multimorbidity patterns, and identify the relationship between multimorbidity and short-term mortality in colorectal cancer patients.

+This research will contribute to promote policy action aiming to reduce cancer survival disparities.

 ---------------------

 ## Articles